m-schmidt/Asm6502/README.md

  *  `-f FORMAT` or `--format=FORMAT`
     Set the output format of the assembler to either `PRG` (a simple binary format) or `HEX` (a hexdump).
 If not specified, the default output format is `PRG`.

+### @file Support

+Before parsing the commandline, any argument starting with an `@` symbol is interpreted as a file path.
+The argument on the command line is replaced with the contents of this file - each line as a new argument.
+Note, that there is no recursive replacement.
+For example, assume a file named `afile` with the following content:

+    -f
+    HEX
+    -d
+    input.asm

+Then a commandline like:

+> asm6502 @/path/to/afile

+will be transformed to:

+> asm6502 -f HEX -d input.asm

 ## Supported Assembler Directives